-Less than three years later, on January 23, 1919, Arthur’s mother and his brother Sidney both died tragically.
-It was likely the result of a fire or an auto accident, although available newspaper reports surprisingly offer no details, leaving circumstances a bit mysterious.
+Less than three years later, in January of 1919, Arthur’s mother and his brother Sidney both died tragically during the Spanish flu epidemic.
 Sidney was only 28.

 Shortly thereafter, Arthur recalled that his father “took me out of the factory and told me to run the company.”

 Being from the generation he was, Arthur Keating never communicated any sense of trauma from these events, instead attributing his struggles with insomnia to a circadian hangover from those old night-shift schedules of his youth.
 By 1923, he was vice president of the Edward Katzinger Company, and for all intents and purposes, more in charge of the goings on there than his father, who remarried that year and entered a bit of an early retirement.

 “The tremendous increase in the volume of our business is the inevitable result of the high quality and reasonable prices of our products.
 It is but one phase which symbolizes the earnest, honest endeavor of every individual in our organization to give his best efforts in the production of the finest baker’s equipment.”—from a “Statement of Policy” by the president of the Edward Katzinger Co., 1921